-The last four days of December and the first three days of January are often referred to at the Santa Claus and end of year effect.
+The last four days of December and the first three days of January are often referred to as the Santa Claus effect, the turn of the year effect, or the end of year effect.
 Let’s test if the hypothesis is true.

 The backtest shows a CAGR of 1.07% while only being invested 2.7% of the time.

 The performance was recently weak with three losing years in a row: 2013/14, 2014/15, and 2015/16.